mwhannan74/ZED_stereo_camera/README.md

 - ZED/CUDA setup stays inside the bridge implementation.
 - OpenCV `cv::Mat` is the data boundary between camera code and application code.
 - The demo can later be replaced by another executable that links the same bridge.

+The demo target is enabled by default for standalone builds.
+Parent CMake projects can set `ZED_STEREO_CAMERA_BUILD_DEMO=OFF` before adding this project as a subdirectory, which lets them consume `zed_opencv_bridge` without also building the standalone demo executable.

 ---